Pon-Ajith-Kumar/Disaster-Resource-Relief-Allocation-System/README.md

 The system includes **secure authentication**, **request handling**, **product management**, **allocation & approval workflows**, and **role-based access control**, enabling efficient delivery of essential resources during crisis situations..

-The simulation assumes static terrain and uniform water rise; future work includes coupling with rainfall-runoff or SAR-based water detection

 <br/>

 > This README is written to be **step-by-step**, so anyone can clone, run locally.